Talivia Docs

 Framework and builder guides

 If your site uses a framework, CMS, ecommerce platform, or no-code builder, open the guide below for the exact place to paste the same snippet.
+Framework examples focus on placement and may omit optional attributes, so use the complete code generated in Settings -> Tracking.

 Next.jsApp Router and shared layouts.ReactVite, CRA, and static HTML shells.VueVue apps and shared HTML entry points.NuxtNuxt app head and plugin setup.AngularWorkspace index.html or runtime injection.SvelteKitGlobal app template placement.AstroBase layouts and content sites.RemixRoot document and Scripts component.SolidStartRoot document setup.QwikRoot layout and head placement.GatsbySSR document hooks.ExpoExpo Web and static HTML.LaravelBlade layouts and shared app views.DjangoBase templates and inherited pages.Ruby on RailsApplication layout and ERB templates.ExpressEJS, Pug, or static HTML shells.NestJSServer-rendered templates or static clients.FlaskJinja base templates.PhoenixRoot layouts and LiveView pages.WordPressTheme footer, child themes, or snippet plugins.ShopifyTheme layout and storefront pages.WixDashboard custom code settings.WebflowSite custom code and project settings.SquarespaceCode injection for all pages.FramerCustom code before body end.TildaSite-wide HTML before body close.